hansb001/smarthome/README.md

 The tutorial then continues with a description of all the components and some sample code to test.
 There is also a good explanation of every piece of code available.

 The last step before assembling the wooden house and the components is to connect your IOS or Android device to the Bluetooth Module.
 You have to download an app, with this app you can control and start/stop some of the components.
-Later on in this code-pattern, you will build an alternative for this.
+Later on in this tutorial, you will build an alternative for this.

 If the house is assembled, you need to connect all the wires from the components to the expansion board, in the tutorial you will see a table to connect the components to the right ports.